If you are going to incorporate LinkedIn marketing to your online strategy, then getting involved in LinkedIn Groups is a must.

 Also, the more engagement with your discussion, the more likely it will show up for people in their weekly LinkedIn Updates email.
 The social proof of the comment number next to your discussion will also provide more reason for a newcomer to click through and read and interact with you.

 I’ve already discussed how to use LinkedIn Groups for lead generation in a previous blog post.
 You can read that post here for ideas and let me know what you think – https://tresnicmedia.com/how-to-use-linkedin-groups-for-lead-generation/

 What has been your experience with finding and interacting in LinkedIn Groups?
 What industries have you seen the best engagement for?
 Does your website generate traffic from LinkedIn?
 How about leads?
 Leave your thoughts and experiences in the comments below.
 And if you are active on LinkedIn, connect with me here – www.linkedin.com/in/toddgiannattasio/

-Our LinkedIn marketing services guarantee results.
+Leverage the power of LinkedIn with our social media marketing services.
 With our proven strategy, we can help you generate leads that close at a higher conversion rate.